ThinkDataEd/student/docs/index.md

 and computer science to teach students to think creatively, constructively, and critically about the role of data in science and in everyday life.
-The Mobilize curricula center around Participatory Sensing campaigns, through which students use their mobile devices to collect and share data about their community and their lives, and analyze these data to gain a greater understanding about their world.
+The Mobilize curricula center around Participatory Sensing campaigns, through which students use their mobile devices to collect and share data about their community and their lives, and to analyze these data to gain a greater understanding about their world.
 Mobilize broke barriers by teaching students to apply concepts and practices from computer science and statistics to learning science and mathematics, and it was uniquely dynamic in that each Mobilize class collects its own data, and each class has the opportunity to make unique discoveries.
-Across all Mobilize curricula, mobile devices are used not as gimmicks to capture students' attention, but as legitimate tools that bring scientific enquiry into their everyday lives. <span style="color:grey">Since 2011, LAUSD high school mathematics, science, and computer science teachers have attended the summer institutes designed by the Mobilize grant to learn to use the participatory sensing (PS) methods, tools, and materials to deepen their knowledge of computer science (CS) concepts and to support student CS, math, and science learning.</span>
+Across all Mobilize curricula, mobile devices are used not as gimmicks to capture students' attention, but as legitimate tools that bring scientific inquiry into their everyday lives.
+Since 2011, LAUSD high school mathematics, science, and computer science teachers have attended the summer institutes designed by the Mobilize grant to learn to use the participatory sensing (PS) methods, tools, and materials to deepen their knowledge of computer science (CS) concepts and to support student CS, math, and science learning.

 First implemented in 2014 under the auspices of the Mobilize grant, Introduction to Data Science (IDS) began as a pilot program with 10 LAUSD mathematics teachers, and by the 5<sup>th</sup>
-printing of the curriculum in 2018 has expanded to 30+ schools in seven Southern California public school districts, serving over 4,000 students and counting.
-In addition to addressing the
-<span style="color:grey">Common Core State Standards (CCSS) for High School Statistics and Probability IDS leads
+printing of the curriculum in 2018, IDS has expanded to 30+ schools in seven Southern California public school districts, serving over 4,000 students and counting.
+In addition to addressing the Common Core State Standards (CCSS) for High School Statistics and Probability IDS leads students to:</span>
-students to:</span>

 * understand how data are used by professionals to address real-world problems;